RojanGamingYT/recaptcha-solver/README.md

 ## 📄・License

-This project is licensed under the General Public License v3.0 License - see the [LICENSE.md](./LICENSE) file for details
+This project is licensed under the Apache-2.0 License - see the [LICENSE.md](./LICENSE) file for details
 ```js
   ・Educational purpose only and all the consequences caused by you actions are your responsibility
   ・If you make a copy of this/or fork it, it must be open-source and have credits linking to this repo